 Whether it’s an artist struggling with creative blocks, an athlete wanting to upgrade performance and technique, or just someone seeking natural alternatives for alleviating symptoms of depression, more and more people are turning to the emerging field of study that is microdosing psilocybin mushrooms.
 Psilocybin mushrooms, commonly and aptly referred to as “magic mushrooms” are an organic naturally growing mushroom that is psychoactive when consumed in large quantities.
-Similar to marijuana, psilocybin mushrooms are generally considered a drug and are illegal in the United States.
+Similar to marijuana, psilocybin mushrooms are generally considered a drug and are mostly illegal in the United States.
 However, research and scientific studies are now showing that mushrooms may have profound medicinal applications.

 Why Microdose with Psilocybin Mushrooms (versus Taking a Full Dose)

 Taking regular large doses of psychedelic mushrooms might not be a feasible long term plan for most people.
 I mean, who has time to set aside multiple days in a row to have soul illuminating realizations about reality and the cosmos, let alone one day?
 (Well, actually… a lot of people, as it turns out.)
-However… if you are in the category of people whom happen to work a regular job, have a family structure to up hold, or engage in any other number of activities and commitments to fill your day with, tripping on mushrooms can end up seeming like a pretty low priority.
-So micro-dosing is a good idea for people who want to be able to have the mind expanding and therapeutic health benefits of magic mushrooms while still being able to do the laundry.
+However… if you are in the category of people who happen to work a regular job, have a family structure to up hold, or engage in any other number of activities and commitments to fill your day with, tripping on mushrooms can end up seeming like a pretty low priority.
+So microdosing is a good idea for people who want to be able to have the mind expanding and therapeutic health benefits of magic mushrooms while still being able to do the laundry.

 Microdosing with psilocybin mushrooms could offer a lot of potential support in the way of alleviating depression, anxiety, and helping with brain repair and cell growth, based on recent research and studies.
-With a micro dose of mushrooms, you can still operate all of your basic functions of daily life.
+With a microdose of magic mushrooms, you can still operate all of your basic functions of daily life.
 The effects can be so subtle that you may not even notice that it’s there.
 This “sub-perceptual” dose is just enough to experience the myriad benefits mushrooms have to offer, but not enough to have a “psychedelic” experience.

 Athletes, sufferers of cluster headaches, and individuals suffering with anxiety or depression are among some of the types of people who may deduce benefit from microdosing.
 Dr. James Fadiman, in his book The Psychedelic Explorers Guide conducted research on a range of people using microdoses of LSD and pscilocybin mushrooms.
-In a recent interview with Tim Ferris, Fadiman is quoted as saying that microdosing is an “all-chakra enhancer, where everything’s just a little bit better… People behave better, are happier, are more tolerant; not necessarily more creative, but more in the flow,” he told Ferris.
+In an interview with Tim Ferris, Fadiman is quoted as saying that microdosing is an “all-chakra enhancer, where everything’s just a little bit better… People behave better, are happier, are more tolerant; not necessarily more creative, but more in the flow,” he told Ferris.